Tuesday 15 July 1941

 Just south of Finland, Soviet commandos invade the small Finnish island of Morgonland.
 The island is important to the Soviets because properly garrisoned, it could restrict access to their port of Hanko on the Finnish mainland, which is still holding out.
 The Finns only have five lightly armed men on Morgonland, and they are captured and sent to Kazakstan.
 One survives to see Finland again.

-Soviet Zhitomir-class river monitor Vinnitsa is operating in the Berezina River when it is hit by German field artillery.
+Soviet Zhytomyr-class river monitor Vinnytsia is operating in the Berezina River when it is hit by German field artillery.
 The master runs the ship aground to avoid sinking, then the crew later scuttles on the 16th to avoid capture.

 |"Two lieutenants, one a Royal Navy Reserve the other a Royal Navy Volunteer Reserve use coded tags to plot the positions of convoys on a large wall map of the British Isles and North Atlantic.
 This map is in the Operations Room of Derby House, Liverpool, the home of Western Approaches Command, July 1941" (© IWM (A 4545)).|